centrahq/api-documentation/pages/03.fe-development/09.subscriptions/docs.md

 Interval on which items should be delivered can only be changes if the same item is currently available in a subscription plan.
 One can choose any of currenlty available plans.
 Keep in mind that all plan's properties will be transered to subscribed item: interval and discount.
 Each subscription can have its own interval and they can be modified separately.

 #### Changing status
 Subscription might be paused at any given time with no consequences.
 In such case orders are not generated if they fall on the send interval.
 After resuming the subscription next send interval will be calculated and orders will resume from that interval.
 No items will be shipped to make up for pause period.
+When you cancell a subscription it is not possible to bring it back.
+When all contract's subscriptions are cancelled then payment details will be purged for safety reasons.
+Be careful not to cancell all subscriptions if you plan to have this contract going in the future.

 #### Changing address
 Address is set on contract level and therefore it is only possible to change shipping address for all subscriptions on that contract.
 It is only possible to change addres inside the same destination country as oroginal subscription order.
 If the shopper wishes to ship subscription to a different country they have to cancel the current subscription and  check out with subscribed items again in different country.